-The project, as approved by the Lead Agency (Alternative 9, Enhanced View Corridor and Additional Underground Parking Alternative) responds to various comments about the original project, including concerns that the original project would obstruct views, impair overall visual quality, result in operational impacts on air quality, increase traffic, and provide insufficient on-site parking.
+The project, as approved by the Lead Agency (Alternative 9, Enhanced View Corridor and Additional Underground Parking Alternative) responds to various comments about the original project, including concerns that the original project would obstruct views, impair overall visual quality, result in operational impacts on air quality, increase traffic, and provide insufficient onsite parking.
 The applicant commissioned architect Frank Gehry to design project buildings that meet the project's functional objectives while addressing these concerns.
-Alternative 9 includes development of a mixed-use residential commercial project on the project site with the same maximum floor-area ratio ("FAR") as the original project (3.0), but with a reduction in commercial floor area of over 40% and a commensurate reduction in traffic.
-Residential uses and amenities would be expanded to cover the area taken out of commercial use, which will allow the project to achieve most of its objectives while reducing certain potential project-related impacts, to aesthetics, noise, traffic and parking (notwithstanding the fact that many of these impacts were less than significant for the original project, Alternative 9 would further reduce such impacts).
+Alternative 9 includes development of a mixed-use residential commercial project (3.0), but with a reduction in commercial floor area of over 40% and a commensurate reduction in traffic.
+Residential uses and amenities would be expanded to cover the area taken out of commercial project-related impacts, to achieve most of its objectives while reducing certain potential project-related impacts, to aesthetics, noise, traffic and parking (notwithstanding the fact that many of these impacts).
 As with the original project, Alternative 9 involves removal of all existing buildings and associated improvements on the project site.